 Fundamental questions about religion are considered.
 Does God exist?
 If so, what is God's nature?
 Of what significance is mysticism?
 What happens (if anything) at death?
 3:0:3

 Philosophy of Mind

 Survey of philosophical issues about the mind and body, including mind/body dualism, functionalism, physicalism, consciousness, and whether machines can be conscious.
-3:0:3 and (3) the transmission, development and transformation of Chinese philosophical schools in Japan.
 3:0:3

 Eastern Philosophy